panCtrlV/bigDataStat-book/chapter_3/create_additional_vm_nodes.md

 While "fe1" is going to be our front end, it can be configured as the base system for the other two nodes.
 VirtualBox allows us to create a node by cloning an existing one so that we don't have to build the other two nodes from scratch.
 We have done most of the work in the previous section.
 Some additional configuration, in particular some networking setting, is needed to accommodate the multi-node cluster environment.

+- Add additional hostnames of the other two nodes in `\etc\hosts` file.